 See article about production forecasts for more detailed information.

-At year-end, about 80 discoveries were, or could be, considered for development.
+At year-end, 78 discoveries were, or could be, considered for development.
 Most of them are small and will be developed as satellites to existing fields.
-Stand-alone developments are planned for the largest discoveries, but several smaller discoveries could build new infrastructure through collaborated development solutions.
+Stand-alone developments are planned for the largest discoveries, but several smaller discoveries can also establish new infrastructure through collaborated development solutions.

 The table below shows the estimated reserves in fields under development.
 Please note that the table is continuously updated.